ruby-processing/JRubyArt/_blocks/map.md

 # => method called for 70339841711280
 ```

-But here the shortform version would be preferred:-
+However ruby there are often shortcuts, here is one example where the shortform version would be preferred (since it is a common ruby idiom):-

 ```ruby
 [Foo.new, Foo.new].map(&:method_name)
 ```
-Which means call the method `method_name` on each item of the list.
+The `&` takes the operand `:method_name` and turns it into a `Proc` (unless it is already a `Proc`) and passes it as if a block had been called.
+The result is that two forms produce the same result.

 [map1d]:{{site.github.url}}/methods/map1d/